Author: Jarod Bona

 This doesn’t mean they are improving their product or service, so it will cost you more to compete.
 It means they, for example, show up at the retailer where you both compete for customer sales and hide your products or knock down your displays.
 Or perhaps they start your factory on fire.

 Anyway, they are doing something to you that raises your costs of doing business, but doesn’t really make sense from a legitimate competition standpoint.
 I would include disparagement-type offenses here, which could be a blog post or article by itself.
+Sometimes this can include a refusal to deal with you.

 This is the type of violation that will really seem unfair.